IIlllIlIlII/cpp-projects/README.md

 - If the total sum is divisible by 10, the credit card number is valid.

 ### Encryption / Decryption tool
--> Input: password (string, 8 to 16 chars) \n
+- Input: password (string, 8 to 16 chars)
--> Encryption Methods: XOR based/ string Mixer / compley multi layered encryption
+- Encryption Methods: XOR based/ string Mixer / compley multi layered encryption

 XOR based encryption:
 - Uses a fixed 16-character key (ENCRYPTION_KEY) for encryption and decryption.